GreenDude120/SteamLink-PC2PC/README.md

 ![Screenshot:](https://github.com/GreenDude120/SteamLink-PC2PC/blob/master/IbOM.png)

 When using steam link from a mobile phone, you enter big picture mode and from there you can choose to Minimize Big Picture and gain access to the desktop to use it as a remote computer.
 But when you want to stream from PC to PC such as a laptop to your gaming desktop, you are obligated to launch a game.
 When you close that game to access desktop, the stream is ended.
 So I made this very simple app that you can stream instead of a game so you can minimize to the desktop or launch other programs without breaking the link.
-This way you can use Steam from PC to PC as a remote desktop.
+This way you can use Steam Link (Steam Remote Play) from PC to PC as a remote desktop.
 I prefer Steam Link over Chrome Remote Desktop which is why I made this app.

 ## Instructions: